FortinetCloudCSE/fortinet-on-demand-labs-provisioning-and-tracking/README.md

 Azure Provisioned Environments are defined in a JSON structured file containing attributes whose values are used to manage user accounts and resources.
 Lab definition files are stored in the above described Azure Storage Account.

-The Azure Runbook ManageTrainingUser.ps1, retrieves the requested lab definition file from the Storage Account and processes the request based on the attributes in the lab definition file.
+The Azure Runbook ***ManageTrainingUser.ps1***, retrieves the requested lab definition file from the Storage Account and processes the request based on the attributes in the lab definition file.

-> Azure and non-Azure lab environments will always create a Lab utilization record in the above described Azure Storage Table.
-For a non-Azure environment after the utilization record is created no other actions are performed.
+> Azure and non-Azure lab environments will always create a Lab enrollment record in the above described Azure Storage Table.
+For a non-Azure environment after the enrollment record is created no other actions are performed.

 #### Azure Lab Definition Attributes

-Lab provisioning and utilization tracking is done via an Azure Runbook adn Azure Storage Table.
+Lab provisioning and enrollment tracking is done via an Azure Runbook and Azure Storage Table.
 Lab definition attributes must minimally indicate Provider Environment and Lab Name.
-Two attributes fortiLabEnv and fortiLabName are used to create a Lab utilization record in the Storage Table described in the Azure Components.
-When Azure is specified as the provider, additional attributes are required to define the resources to be provisioned for the lab.
+The attributes *fortiLabEnv* and *fortiLabName* are used to create a Lab enrollment record in the Storage Table described in the Azure Components.
+When Azure is specified as the provider, additional attributes are required to define the resources to provision for the lab.

-Azure lab definition attributes describe the lab name, number of allowed users, username prefix, Azure Tenant where lab is provisioned, length of lab, and all lab required lab resources.
+Azure lab definition attributes describe the lab name, restricted requestor domains (if any), number of allowed users, username prefix, Azure Tenant where lab is provisioned, duration of lab, and all lab required resources.

 The lab definition shown below describes a lab environment that can be provisioned for up to 30 users.
 Usernames are a combination of the next available number in the Id Range and the username prefix.
-Usernames fortilab21 - fortilab50 would be available for provisioning.
-The username combined with the Tenant Domain provide a login account for Azure.
-The Azure login account is temporary and will be removed when teh lab duration has been reached.
+For example, in the definition below usernames fortilab21 - fortilab50 would be available for provisioning.
+The username combined with the Tenant Domain provides a login account for Azure.
+The Azure login account is temporary and will be removed when the lab duration has been reached.

 A lab request from a user in an allowed domain will receive an email with their Azure login credentials.
 The Azure login account will only have access to the Resource Group(s) described in the lab definition.
-User provisioning the same lab will not have access to other user's environments, unless an Administrator providers a user access to interact with other environments.
+Users provisioning the same lab will not have access to other user's environments, unless an Administrator provider a user access to interact with other environments.
+Access to other users' environments is managed through Azure IAM roles

 | Attribute | Value | Description |
 |---|---|---|